mukoedo1993/Econ_515_project/random_forest_model/README.md

 Please read both  two files carefully and install the package required if error given when you run my code.
  Register and use your own API, if possible.

+ Update: Sep 22, 11 am, Los,Angeles
- API owner is Zichun Wang.
+ All API accounts' owner is Zichun Wang.
+ I add a code to export data into a xlsx file in ver2.